Privacy Policy

 Lawful Basis for Processing

-Under UK GDPR and EU GDPR, we are required to have a lawful basis for every processing activity:
+Under EU GDPR, we are required to have a lawful basis for every processing activity:

 Section 05